VinAIResearch/PC3-pytorch/README.md

-## Predictive Coding for Locally-Linear Control
+# Predictive Coding for Locally-Linear Control

-This is a pytorch implementation of the paper "[Predictive Coding for Locally-Linear Control](https://arxiv.org/pdf/2003.01086.pdf)".
+This is a pytorch implementation of the paper "[Predictive Coding for Locally-Linear Control](http://proceedings.mlr.press/v119/shu20a.html)".
+We propose PC3 - an information-theoretic representation learning framework for optimal control from high-dimensional observations.
+Experiments show that our proposed method outperforms the existing reconstruction-based approaches significantly.
 The work was done during the residency at [VinAI Research](https://vinai.io), Hanoi, Vietnam.

 ## Installing